- Application Deadline: Current UM students: January 15 recommended for fall term, but applications will be considered through June 15.

 Self-initiated dual degree programs can be developed when that is the most appropriate way to prepare a student for his/her career.
 In recent years, students have initiated their own dual degree programs in the following fields:

-- Master of Urban Planning/Master of Landscape Architecture
+- Master of Urban and Regional Planning/Master of Landscape Architecture

-- Master of Urban Planning/Master of Public Health
+- Master of Urban and Regional Planning/Master of Public Health

-- Master of Urban Planning/Master of Public Policy
+- Master of Urban and Regional Planning/Master of Public Policy

-- Master of Urban Planning/Master of Social Work
+- Master of Urban and Regional Planning/Master of Social Work

-- Master of Urban Planning/Master of Urban Design
+- Master of Urban and Regional Planning/Master of Urban Design

 Students may also initiate other dual degrees to meet their interests in individual specializations:

-- Graduate Certificate Programs allow students to gain depth in specific areas as they work towards the master of urban planning or the Ph.D. in urban and regional planning.
+- Graduate Certificate Programs allow students to gain depth in specific areas as they work towards the Master of Urban and Regional Planning or the Ph.D. in Urban and Regional Planning.

-- The concurrent Undergraduate/Graduate Study Program allows advanced undergraduates to begin the master's degree in urban planning before they have completed the undergraduate degree.
+- The concurrent Undergraduate/Graduate Study Program allows advanced undergraduates to begin the Master of Urban and Regional Planning degree before they have completed the undergraduate degree.